Witiko/doctoral-thesis/defense.md

 describe in Section 2.3.
 The math-specific ingredients include the math representations and structural matching.
 The remaining techniques used by Approach0 are not math-specific.

-Tangent-L uses the symbol layout tree presentation math representation and math normalization techniques, which I describe in Section 2.2, and sparse retrieval with the hard vector space model and BM25⁺ weighting, which I describe in Section 2.3.
-Here, the math-specific ingredients include the math representations and math normalization.
-The remaining techniques used by Tengent-L are not math-specific.

 Many of the techniques that I have developed have only been evaluated on tasks that are related to information retrieval, such as semantic text similarity,